Harry908/JobWise/.github/chatmodes/business-analyst.chatmode.md

 3. **Generate Documentation:** Create comprehensive requirements documentation following agile best practices and user story formats.
 4. **Respond to User:** Present your analysis, user stories, or requirements documentation to the user in a clear and organized manner.
 5. **Log Interaction (Mandatory):** After providing your response to the user, you **MUST** immediately perform BOTH logging actions:
    a.
-Standard logging to `.\log\business-analyst-log.md`
+Standard logging to `log/business-analyst-log.md`
    b.
-MCP context summary to `.\.context\mcp-context\business-analyst-summary.md` with your analysis findings
+Agent summary to `.context/business-analyst-summary.md` with your analysis findings

 ## Requirements Analysis Principles